 Alan “Bull” Richardson was a powerfully-built ruck-rover who played over 350 games of football during his career.
 Recruited from Casterton he was a hard-working player who benefited greatly from Len Smith’s coaching and developed into a very useful member of the Richmond team.
 He was a fine team man who used his strength to break up packs and then open up the game with constructive handball.
 He was a member of Richmond’s 1962 night and 1967 day Premiership sides.
 Not the greatest of kicks, he did win 20 possessions in the 1967 Grand Final before being replaced due to cramp.
 He was awarded Life Membership in 1966 and is one of only five players to win dual Best and Fairest awards with the reserves.
 He won back-to-back awards in 1963 and 1964 whilst he was captain of the reserves.

 He later spent one and half seasons with South Melbourne before crossing to East Devonport as a captain/coach, for three seasons.
-He now lives in Devonport Tasmania, where he runs his own furniture removals company.
 He was also President of the East Devonport Football Club for several years.
-He has been a more familiar sight at Richmond games over recent years, supporting his son, Matthew, who made his debut in 1993.
+He is the father of Richmond Hall of Famer Matthew Richardson.
 Alan is also the older brother of Rodger Richardson.